Kristina01111000/Drws_site/README.md

 - Retake all quizzes and look for typos

 - On youtube, Titles for quick minutes should be: title | Quick Minute, change it
-- There will be 12 learning program lessons
 - Try to get all the quizzes to 6 - 8 questions
 - Nutrition 2-> 4
 - Condition-> 5